 Camp Mak-A-Dream attracts a certain kind of individual — one who is passionate, kind and sees the big sky as the limit.
-Often someone who has been touched by cancer in his or her own personal life is interested in joining our community.
+Often someone who has been touched by cancer in their own personal life is interested in joining our community.
 However, we welcome anyone with or without previous experience and knowledge of cancer and the effects of treatment.
+Anyone wishing to serve in a weekly volunteer or summer position role on site during a session must be at least 18 years of age.

-A health center assistant who helps to manage the day to day activities in the Health Center to ensure that everyone receives the care they need while at Camp.
+A health center assistant who helps to coordinate and delegate the day to day activities and tasks in the Health Center to ensure that everyone receives the care they need while at Camp.
 This includes assisting with the training of weekly medical volunteers and providing them with support and guidance throughout the session.

 Kitchen assistant to assist in prepping for and preparing three healthy, appetizing meals each day (throughout the summer season) for all campers, volunteers and staff.
 This position works closely with the Camp Chef and weekly Dream Team kitchen/dining volunteers.